How to Re-Gift a Future Family Heirloom

 1. Do NOT break up an heirloom set of anything.

 My husband and brother-in-law celebrated birthdays a few days apart, so their mother often gave them similar gifts — shirts and pajamas were popular until she found a new thrift store specializing in estate silver, or sorta-silver.
 One year they each received lovely silver covered vegetable dishes, engraved with someone else’s initials.
 Sorry, but there is no way that the letter “S” looks like “L.”

 In the days when she was still cruising the streets of Pasadena in her ’87 Olds, Mary trawled a regular route of second-hand stores in the greater Los Angeles basin.
-Noticing my interest in family history, she picked up several cased photographs on one excursion and gave them to me “because you like these pictures.”
+Noticing my interest in family history, she picked up several cased photographs on one excursion and gave them to me “because you like old pictures.”
+Instant ancestors.

-Before presenting your gift on Christmas morning, take time to write a short note to go along with the item.
-You don’t need to have perfect penmanship; you’re handwritten note is a memento all by itself.
+Before presenting your gift on Christmas morning, take time to write a short note to tuck inside the box.
+You don’t need to have perfect penmanship; your own handwritten note is a memento all by itself.
 Use a dark ink pen or pencil on the best quality paper you have available — old-fashioned rag paper stationery or a piece of “resume” paper will last the longest.
 Avoid newsprint or recycled paper.

 Write a conversational letter to the recipient, or just short history with bullet points, whatever style suits you best.
 Be sure to include —

 - the date and occasion for the gift

 - how you came to own the item